bengar-dev/my-snippets/README.md

-## My snippets
+# My snippets

-Tool for managing and saving code snippets.

-Initially, it was a personal tool that I decided to release for all developer users.
-As a junior developer, I used to save all my code snippets and examples in a personal Discord server.
-However, this became a bit inconvenient, so I decided to create my own tool.

-If you'd like to give it a try, you'll need a **GitHub account for authentication**.
-Once you have an account, adding your first snippet will be a breeze.
-There are numerous languages available, such as **JavaScript, TypeScript, Python, Docker, Bash, Java, PHP**, and more languages are being added regularly.
+### My snippets is a web application that allows you to save your code snippets in a simple way.

+This project was created with the intention of practicing the use of React, Typescript, Node, Express...

+The application is still in beta version, so it is possible that you will find some bugs.
+If you find any, please report it to me on my github page/repo. **[Github Repository](https://github.com/bengar-dev/my-snippets)**

+If you have any suggestions for improvement, please let me know.

+**Beta will run until the end of the year 2023**, then the application will be in production, but don't worry you will not loose your snippets. 😉

-<u>Live beta application is available here</u> : [my-snippets](https://my-snippets-alpha.vercel.app)
+<u>Live beta application is available here</u> : **[my-snippets](https://my-snippets-alpha.vercel.app)**

 #### Available features